Introduction to JSON in Python

 In parenthesis, write the file name you would like to dump.

-How to Convert JSON to Python and Python to JSON?
+How to Convert JSON to Python and Vice Versa?

-This is the most important part of this article.
-To convert a JSON document into python, we perform Deserialization or Decoding.
-To convert a python document into json string, we perform Serialization or Encoding.
-To perform these two operations, we need a library called demjson.
+This is the essential part of this article.
+To convert a JSON document into Python, we perform Deserialization or Decoding.
+To convert a Python document into json string, we perform Serialization or Encoding.
+You need the demjson library to complete these two tasks.

 Serialization and Deserialization provide a translator that encodes and decodes the format.
-The below table shows the relation between python and JSON.
+The below table shows the relationship between Python and JSON.

 Here are the examples as follows: